jmcarp/flask-apispec/README.rst

     from flask import Flask
     from flask_apispec import use_kwargs, marshal_with

-    from marshmallow import fields, Schema
+    from marshmallow import Schema
+    from webargs import fields

     from .models import Pet